 OPTIONis, of course, the option itself, and

 VALUEthe value (if any) you wish to assign to the option.
-For example, to temporarily disable the use of the automatic property setting feature, use
+For example, to temporarily disable the use of the compression in the HTTP protocol, use

 Dump a revision or revision range only as a diff against the previous revision, instead of the default, which is begin a dumped revision range with a complete expansion of all contents of the repository as of that revision.

 Prevents caching of authentication information (e.g., username and password) in the Subversion runtime configuration directories.